muhos/ParaFROST/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Build Status](https://app.travis-ci.com/muhos/ParaFROST.svg?branch=master)](https://app.travis-ci.com/muhos/ParaFROST)
 # ParaFROST
-ParaFROST stands for Parallel Formal Reasoning On SaTisfiability.
+ParaFROST stands for Parallel Formal Reasoning about SaTisfiability.
 It is a parallel SAT solver with GPU-accelerated inprocessing capable of harnessing NVIDIA CUDA-enabled GPUs in applying modern inprocessing tecnhiques in parallel.
 The CDCL search is built from scratch with various optimisations based on CaDiCaL heuristics (see our paper in [TACAS'21](https://gears.win.tue.nl/papers/parafrost_gpu.pdf)).
 The inprocessing engine extends our previous work in SIGmA simplifier with new data structures, parallel garbage collection and more.